 See the current plots for the long-term trending of monochromatic efficiencies.

 The UVES pipeline produces response curves from STD calibration frames.
 Each exposure produces an individual response curve.
 Under ideal conditions (night is photometric, airmass is low, wide slit) each response curve provides a flux calibration for science data taken at the same setting and slit width.

 Realistically, the individual response curves are not always of ideal quality.
 A careful selection of these curves would yield master response curves of better quality.
 These curves are created for spcific settings and periods This set can be used for flux calibration of the reduced science data.

 With the upgrade of one of the red CCDs in 2009 it became obviously wrong to apply the old master reponse curves to the post-2009 UVES data.Unfortunately this was not immediately recognized on the QC side, and therefore the master response curves from 2004 were still applied for flux calibration until October 2011.
 Apart from the wrong usage of the response curve for the old red CCD, the application of the other two response curves for flux calibration was tolerable since the changes in the response curves are minor and slow.

 With the termination of science processing by QC in 2011, the association of the response curves to the science data has been modified:

 If you choose a response curve processed from a recent STD star response (i.e. a single one instead of a master one), be careful to recognize and mask the absorption line signature of the STD spectrum.

-After 2005, master response curves have not been updated due to manpower constraints.
+The master response curves are not updated due to manpower constraints.
 They are expected to slowly evolve with time but generally are good enough even for later epochs given the intrinsic innacuracies of the flux calibration.
 The user may prefer to create, from STD star measurements, selected individual response curves around the date of the science observations and apply them for flux calibration.
 See also the link below.